Owyhee Dam

-Owyhee Dam (National ID # OR00582) is a concrete arch-gravity dam on the Owyhee River in Eastern Oregon near Adrian, Oregon, United States.
+Owyhee Dam (National ID # OR00582) is a concrete arch–gravity dam on the Owyhee River in Eastern Oregon near Adrian, Oregon, United States.
 Completed in 1932 during the Great Depression, the dam generates electricity and provides irrigation water for several irrigation districts in Oregon and neighboring Idaho.
-At the time of completion, it was the tallest dam of its type in the world (it was surpassed about two years later).
+At the time of completion, it was the tallest dam of its type in the world, surpassed about two years later by the Lac du Chambon dam in France.
 The dam is part of the Owyhee Dam Historic District, which is listed on the National Register of Historic Places.

-The dam impounds the river to create the Owyhee Reservoir, with storage capacity of nearly 1200000 acre.ft of water.
-The more than 400 ft tall concrete-arch gravity dam is owned by the United States Bureau of Reclamation (USBR) and operated by the Owyhee Irrigation District.
-Haystack Rock Road is carried over the 833 ft long crest of the dam.
+The dam impounds the river to create the Owyhee Reservoir, with storage capacity of nearly 1.2 e6acre.ft of water.
+The more than 400 ft concrete arch–gravity dam is owned by the United States Bureau of Reclamation (USBR) and operated by the Owyhee Irrigation District.
+Haystack Rock Road is carried over the 833 ft crest of the dam.

 History

-In August 1927, the US Congress authorized the building of a dam in the canyon of the Owyhee River.
+In August 1927, the United States Congress authorized the building of a dam in the canyon of the Owyhee River.
 Construction of the dam began in 1928 to provide water for irrigation projects.
 It was built on a foundation of massive rhyolite, massive pitchstone, and associated unmassive pitchstone agglomerate geologic formations adjacent to the Owyhee Mountains.
 A project of the Bureau of Reclamation, they hired General Construction Company from Seattle to build the dam.

 Former Oregonian and then United States President Herbert Hoover dedicated what was the highest dam of its type in the world on July 17, 1932.
 Secretary of the Interior Ray Lyman Wilbur delivered Hoover's message at the dam.
 Owyhee's construction served as a prototype for the larger Hoover Dam on the Colorado River, including the use of refrigeration to cool the concrete.

-The dam cost $6,000,000, with the total reclamation project costing $18,000,000.
+The dam cost $6 million, with the total reclamation project costing $18 million.
 Owyhee was designed by Frank A. Banks, who also designed other dams such as the Grand Coulee Dam on the Columbia River.
 In the 1980s, electricity-generating capabilities were added to the dam.
 From 1990 to 1993, the dam was remodeled.
 Since the height of the dam made a fish ladder impractical, the dam closed off the Owyhee Chinook salmon runs that used to swim as far upstream as Nevada.
 On September 23, 2010, the dam was added to the National Register of Historic Places as part of the Owyhee Dam Historic District.